LibraryCarpentry/lc-sql/episodes/01-introduction.md

 accidentally changing data when you are analysing it.
 If the data is changed, a saved query can be re-run to analyse the new data.

 SQL is optimised for handling large amounts of data.
-Using data types helps with quality control of entries - you will receive an error if you try to enter a word into a field that should contain a number.
+Data types help quality control of entries - you will receive an error if you try to enter a word into a field that should contain a number.
 Understanding the nature of relational databases, and using SQL, will help you in using databases in programming languages